zerocore-ai/zerodb/README.md

 #### Multi-Model

-zerodb supports multiple data models such as relational, key-value, graph, document, and vector.
-This flexibility allows developers to choose the most suitable model for their specific use case, without the need for multiple databases.
+`zerodb` supports multiple data models including relational, key-value, graph, document, and vector.
+This allows developers to select the most suitable model for their specific use case, eliminating the need to use multiple databases.

+#### Local-First Partition

+This feature enables data to be stored locally, reducing reliance on network requests.
+It is particularly beneficial for mobile and edge devices where network connectivity may be limited, ensuring better performance and offline access.

 #### Developer Experience

-The database comes packed with an interactive shell, LSP server, linter, formatter, and more.
+`zerodb` enhances productivity with an interactive shell, Language Server Protocol (LSP) server, linter, and formatter, providing a comprehensive set of tools for a seamless development experience.

 </br>